 In an emergency, communications materials will need to be produced, approved and shared extremely quickly, and media requests must be answered immediately.
-It is very important to be clear in advance who is responsible for what, and to coordinate between the Country Office (CO), Lead Member (LM), CI Secretariat and CI Members (CIMs) to ensure needs are met and there is no duplication of effort.
+It is very important to be clear in advance who is responsible for what, and to coordinate between the Country Office (CO), Lead Member (LM), Regional Communications Advisor (RCA), CI Secretariat communications and CI Members (CIMs) to ensure needs are met and there is no duplication of effort.

-Follow-the-sun is a method of interdependent working in which responsibility for global emergency communications coordination passes between CI Secretariat, CARE USA, and CARE Australia according to working hours in different time zones.
-From 09:00-18:00 Central European Time, CI Secretariat communications is responsible for global emergency communications coordination; when responsibility transfers to the Media Advisor at CARE Australia or the Director of Communications at CARE USA under the follow-the-sun protocol, they will then be referred to as the ‘Office-in-Charge for Global Emergency Communications Coordination’.
+Follow-the-sun is a method of interdependent working in which responsibility for global emergency communications coordination passes between CI Secretariat communications, CARE USA, and CARE Australia according to working hours in different time zones.
+From 09:00-18:00 Central European Time, CI Secretariat communications is responsible for global emergency communications coordination; when responsibility transfers to the Media Advisor at CARE Australia or the Director of Communications at CARE USA under the follow-the-sun protocol, they will then be referred to as the ‘Office-in-Charge for global emergency communications coordination’.

 |9:00-18:00||CI Secretariat – Geneva/London|

 |00:00-09:00||Australia – Melbourne|